How Can You Lose Your Salvation?

 Salvation by the Will of God

-Can you lose your salvation by not doing the will of God?
+People want to know about eternal life when asking can you lose your salvation.
+So, can you lose eternal salvation (life) by not doing the will of God?
+The bible is very clear on this point.
 Whoever does the will of God will live forever.
 (Matthew 7:21) Therefore, you need endurance, so that when you have done the will of God, you may inherit eternal life as promised.
 (Hebrews 10:36) The will of God is that by doing right you may silence the ignorance of foolish men.
 (1 Peter 2:15) A person keeps the way of God by doing righteousness and justice.
 (Genesis 18:19)

 When a person practices righteousness, they will surely live.
 (Ezekiel 18:27) You shall keep My Law, by which a man may live if he does them.
 (Leviticus 18:5, Nehemiah 9:29, Ezekiel 20:11, Ezekiel 20:13, Ezekiel 20:21) If you warned the righteous man that the righteous should not sin and he does not sin, he shall surely live.
 (Ezekiel 3:21) When a person observes all God’s statutes, he shall surely live.
 (Ezekiel 18:19)